UBCDUB/ideadateapi/Readme.md

 ```/collaborator/getnextproject/{uid}```

 Get the next project for a given user.
-The backend tracks which projects a user has seen so far, and will deliver a new project each time this is called.
+The backend tracks which projects a user has seen so far, and will deliver a new project each time this is called. <br>
-Type: GET
+Type: GET <br>
 Consumes:
 - Collaborator's UID

-Produces:
+Produces: <br>
 (On success - status code 200 OK)
 - A JSON response containing all the attributes of a project (as specified above)
 - This will also include the unique ID of the project (which you will pass to likeProject and dismissProject)